 Proporta is absolutely awesome at teaming up with fashion designers, cool brands and known names.
 Brunswick England is one of these collaborative surfaces, and there are quite a few leather cases featuring the brand.
-This review is for the iPhone 5/5S/5C pouch that is available in a number of colours, but I have a black one with white edges on trial.
+This review is for the iPhone 5/5S/5C pouch that is available in a number of colors, but I have a black one with white edges on trial.

 The packaging is pure quality, and you even get the name of the person who has checked the pouch for quality insurance.
 It is definitely neat, and the expectation it brings is massive.
 Sadly the pouch itself isn’t as top-notch when it comes to the actual design.

-The look, and feel of the pouch is ok when you get past the unfortunate Galaxy S3 shape.
-The leather used is more glossy than soft, and feels just like a leather wallet.
+The look, and feel of the pouch are ok when you get past the unfortunate Galaxy S3 shape.
+The leather used is more glossy than soft and feels just like a leather wallet.
 The quality of the leather isn’t the best, and the borders are heavily painted.
 I am not too sure about durability either, as I managed to get a tear around the hole for the pull-strap by accidentally pulling it the wrong direction.
 There should have been a seam line around the edges of the hole.

 There are no holes for the speakers, or any other holes at all for that matter to be found.
 This means that you will have a hard time hearing the phone inside the pouch.
 To use it with headphones or charger you have to insert the phone top first.